doddo/gutta-irc-bot/README.md

 ### Writing Plugins

-Writing plugins for Gutta is easy.
+Writing plugins for Gutta is both easy and fun.

 Put them in the Gutta::Plugins folder, name them Gutta::Plugins::Foo, and inherit Gutta::Plugin.